Submitty/submitty.github.io/_docs/developer/software_and_system_design/coding_style_guide/python.md

 and then you can just run `flake8` at the root to check all files or pass it an individual file to check just that.
 To see all files that are currently checked as part of Travis-CI, please look at the `.flake8` config file.

-For pylint, you can just run `pylint *.py` at the root to check all files or pass it an individual file.
+For pylint, you can just run `pylint --recursive=y .` at the root to check all files or pass it an individual file.